rackerlabs/design-system/_docs/style/interactive-states.md

 ### Disabled styles

-Use the specifications in the figure to the right when constructing disabled styles for inputs and controls.
+Use these specifications when you construct disabled styles for inputs and controls.

-Disabled controls generally cannot receive focus.
-However, the disabled focused style does occur in edge cases where an input gets disabled on click.
-In that scenario, the control technically has focus even though it’s disabled.
+Disabled controls generally cannot receive focus, although there are cases where an input becomes disabled on click.
+In that scenario, the control receives focus even though it is disabled.

 {% endcolumn %}